dineshgetty/statistical-arbitrage-pairs-trading/README.md

 # Statistical Arbitrage Using Kalman Filter
 ### Dynamic Hedge Ratio Pairs Trading Strategy with Portfolio Construction
 Statistical arbitrage pairs trading system using Kalman Filter for dynamic hedge ratio estimation, cointegration testing, and portfolio construction.

+This project implements a **multi-sector statistical arbitrage strategy** using a Kalman Filter for dynamic hedge ratio estimation.

+It scans NSE stocks, identifies cointegrated pairs, and constructs a mean-reversion portfolio with risk controls and transaction costs.

 ### Overview